 The UNIVERSITY agrees, and the PHYSICIAN accepts, appointment as PGY , in the Program, for the period of to , contingent upon the PHYSICIAN meeting federal guidelines for employment eligibility (I-9 documentation), ACGME guidelines for enrollment in the GME program and State of Tennessee Medical Board guidelines for obtaining an exemption, a training license or an unrestricted license for participation in a program.
 PHYSICIAN will be required to pass a criminal background investigation.
-Results may affect the PHYSICIANs ongoing participation in the program.
+Results may affect the PHYSICIAN's ongoing participation in the program.
 In the event that the PHYSICIAN can not begin work on the appointment date, the contract may be voided.
-Appointments are made on a year-to-year basis.
-Continuation during a yearly residency appointment and reappointment at the end of each year are conditioned upon a showing of satisfactory competence, clinical proficiency, the availability of training positions at the UNIVERSITY, and funding.
+The term of this agreement is one year only.
+Continuation appointment and reappointment at the end of the year are conditioned upon a showing of satisfactory competence, clinical proficiency, the availability of training positions at the UNIVERSITY, and funding.
 Should the UNIVERSITY decide not to renew the appointment, the PHYSICIAN will be given as much written notice as circumstances will reasonably allow, prior to the end of the agreement.
 PHYSICIAN will not be asked to sign a restrictive covenant.

 The UNIVERSITY, in order to enable the PHYSICIAN to pursue his/her course of education in the Program, will, through agreements with the affiliated hospitals, provide the PHYSICIAN a per diem stipend of $ , based on a 365 day year, or $ per annum.
-The stipend is payable in equal monthly installments on the last working day of each month.
+The stipend is payable in monthly installments on the last working day of each month.
+If less than a month is worked, compensation for that month shall be computed on the daily rate.
 The UNIVERSITY requires direct deposit.
 No financial compensation shall be paid to the PHYSICIAN by patients or third parties for any patient care services rendered pursuant to this agreement.

 3. FRINGE BENEFITS: